Sapphirine/Prediction-About-the-2017-Grammy-Awards/README.md

 5. "KeyFeatureExtraction.py" -- PyCUDA code to set up songs trend library and extract the key feature using Parallel Computing technique.
    Requirements for this code are a) Anaconda 2.7 b) theano c) NVIDIA CUDA Toolkit 8.0 d) Microsoft Visual Studio 2013 The directory of this code should also have "us_billboad.psv" inside.
-6. "BPANN.m" -- MATLAB code to train and use the Backpropagation Artificial Neural Networks.
+6. "BPANN.m" -- In "/Predict" directory.
+MATLAB code to train and use the Backpropagation Artificial Neural Networks.
 Just click "run" in MATLAB to run this code.
    The directory of this code should also have "training79.txt" and "forecast79.txt" inside.